laurenkopac/cs6111-project3/README.md

        [Asian] => [A] -- (Conf: 71.79%, Supp: 13.36%)
        [FOOD HANDLING] => [A] -- (Conf: 70.17%, Supp: 10.75%)
 ```
+### Motivation
+It was our hope with this dataset, we would find cuisines, boros, or combinations of the two, that are strongly associated with a type of Department of Health grade.
+That way, we could make more informed decisions on where to dine in NYC.
+To our surpise, we were not able to find strong association rules with grades lower than A. The grade B is the second most frequent grade, appearing in our frequent itemsets with a support of only 12.7% compared to A grades with a suport of 81%.
+We will chalk this up as a win for NYC restaurant owners and patrons :)

+### Association Rules
+We find from our example run, that Beverage establishments are associated with A grades most strongly, followed by American cuisines, particularly those ones located in Manhattan.

+If you are looking to try a new spot in NYC, you are likely to find one up to code in Manhattan, Brooklyn, or Queens.
+Unfortunately The Bronx and Staten Island did not meet our confidence thershold to be strongly enough assocaited with an A grade.

+### Analysis
+Initially, looking only at our association rules, we were confused why any violation would be associated with an 'A' grade with 70% confidence.
+However, this makes more sense with the context that the grade 'A' is itself a frequent itemset, with a support of 81%.
+This tells us that overwhelming, restaurants receive As in their insections from the NYC DOH.

+This motivated us to learn more about how the grades are actually assigned in the process.
+We learned that grades are assigned based on a scoring system (the lower the better), and that each grade has a range associated with it (i.e. 0-13 for A, 14-27 for B, and >=28 for C).
+We experimented with assigning grades combined with scores by introducing A-, B-, C- to make more sense of violations receiveing As.
+Unfortunately, this was not successful in producing meaningful results and rules.
+We instead reverted back to the original grades and built rules on that.

 ## External Libraries
 Our programs relies on the following Python frameworks: